kubewarden/kubewarden-controller/docs/rfcs/rfc/0009-rancher-integration-charts.md

 could be improved.

 All needed images for the charts need to be mirrored in the Rancher DockerHub repository, instead of being consumed from upstream.
 For normal container images this is no problem, but not so for Wasm modules.
 We need to raise the request to provide a Rancher OCI registry, use Kubewarden's upstream one, or else.

+We soft-depend on `open-telemetry/opentelemetry-operator` chart, which is not in the Rancher repos.
+We need to understand who maintains these common charts and how.